g-andrade/aequitas/README.md

 ### <span id="aequitas_-_Fairness_Regulator">aequitas - Fairness Regulator</span>

-`aequitas` is a library for Erlang/OTP and Elixir that allows you to fairly distribute system capacity within a category of actors.
+`aequitas` is a fairness regulator library for Erlang/OTP and Elixir.

+It intends on allowing fair access to limited external resources, like databases and web services.

+It does so by attempting to detect outliers amongst ordinary workloads distributions.

-#### <span id="Use_Case">Use Case</span>
+#### <span id="Example">Example</span>

 There's a web server handling HTTP requests.
 We want to ensure misbehaving IP addresses don't steal (too much) system capacity from benevolent clients.

-As such, before we handle each HTTP request we ask `aequitas` whether an IP address can be granted work based on the statistical distribution of recent work allocations.
+As such, before we handle each HTTP request we ask `aequitas` whether an IP address can be granted work.
+We'll get a reply that's based on the statistical distribution of recent work allocations.

-We'll name our category `http_requests` (any atom is allowed.)
+We'll name our category `http_requests`; any atom is allowed, and the necessary processes are created on demand.

 ``` erlang
 case aequitas:ask(http_requests, IPAddress) of